Seafood

 1. Chop the bok choy, separating the stems from the leaves.
 Chop the stems into very thin slices.
 The leaves will be used later.

 2. Pour the olive oil in a pan under medium heat.
-Saute the garlic with the bok choy stems until the stems soften, about 3 minutes.
+Saute the garlic and onions with the bok choy stems until the stems soften, about 3 minutes.

 3. Stir in the red pepper flakes, some salt and pepper, wine, and tomatoes and cook until the juice starts to come out of the tomatoes, about 3 minutes.